 The JFL plantation consists of four estates.
 Initial tapping will begin in 2023, with a forecasted output of 9,000mT in 2030.
 Strategy includes a tactful shift to a latex collection system which will feed a latex production factory.

 Our Cameroon plantations feed two factories, Hevecam and Sudcam, with a combined annual capacity of 89,000mT.
-The Group made a tactical shift to prioritise the production of high-quality centrifuge latex which saw an investment of twelve new centrifuges and an upgrade to the waste-water system in Hevecam, and the construction of a state-of-the-art Sudcam factory (to be completed in Q3, 2020) which is purpose built to supply the medical industry (medical gloves, medical tubing, condoms).
+The Group made a tactical shift to prioritise the production of high-quality centrifuge latex which saw an investment of twelve new centrifuges and an upgrade to the waste-water system in Hevecam, and the construction of a state-of-the-art Sudcam factory which is purpose built to supply the medical industry (medical gloves, medical tubing, condoms).
 Forecasted peak production is estimated at 50,000mT and 30,000mT centrifuge latex and TSR grades respectively.

 The factories are accountable to the stringent 3rd party-certified LATEXPRO and HEVEAPRO processing standards with 1,000 point audits grading Quality Standards, EHS, Supply Chain Security and Sustainability.
 The factories will supply 100% traceable and sustainable natural rubber and latex.